Can CBD Help Eczema?LintonCBD

 Nummular eczema creates red, pink, or brown circular, coin-like spots on the skin.
 These inflamed spots can lead to infection.

 Seborrheic dermatitis produces scaly, itchy irritation on the scalp or body.
 This type of eczema is typically caused by cold, dry weather, genetics, and stress, and when people refer to “winter itch” this is often what they’re talking about.

-Stasis dermatitis typically appears on the legs, ankles and feet and is caused by poor blood circulation.
-It tends to worsen over the course of the day as your ankles swell while you are awake, and resolve or reduce in severity overnight as the swelling disappears during sleep.
+Stasis dermatitis typically appears on the legs, ankles, and feet and is caused by poor blood circulation.
+It tends to worsen over the course of the day as your ankles swell while you are awake and resolve or reduce in severity overnight as the swelling disappears during sleep.

 Can CBD Help Eczema?
 How CBD Could Help

 Research indicates that CBD has anti-inflammatory properties, as well as antipruritic, and antimicrobial benefits.
-It can also relieve pain and help skin produce its own natural oils.
+It can also relieve pain and help the skin produce its own natural oils.
 These benefits can all help relieve both the primary and secondary symptoms of eczema.